barseghyanartur/mandala-dot-painting-workshop-petteflet/presentation.rst

 =======================================
-Mandala Dot-Painting Workshop Petteflet
+Mandala dot-painting workshop Petteflet
 =======================================

-Welcome to Mandala Dot-Painting! 🎨
+Welcome to mandala dot-painting! 🎨
 ===================================

 .. image:: images/00_welcome_to_the_workshop.jpg